 Brian Matthew was one of the greatest disc jockeys who ever lived.
 He knew the Beatles, the Stones and just about everybody.
 He presented Sounds of the Sixties on BBC Radio 2 for over 26 years and was regarded by his many fans, including myself, as an old friend, even if we never had the privilege of meeting him.
 RIP to them both.

-Posted by Michael Shrimpton on April 14, 2017, With 1377 Reads Filed under Art, Books, & Entertainment, Life, Of Interest.
+Posted by Michael Shrimpton on April 14, 2017, With 1401 Reads Filed under Art, Books, & Entertainment, Life, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.